Talent Management

 Is the 9 box grid still relevant in 2026?

 Yes, but it needs modernization.
 The core framework remains valuable for visualizing talent.
 However, static annual snapshots are outdated.
-Vereda's approach combines the proven 9-box structure with real-time data, AI insights, and continuous calibration—addressing the traditional criticisms of subjectivity and staleness.
+Vereda AI's approach combines the proven 9-box structure with real-time data, signal detection, and continuous calibration—addressing the traditional criticisms of subjectivity and staleness.

 How do I reduce bias in 9 box talent reviews?